gasti-jm/gasti-jm/README.md

 # About me 🫡

-* My name is Jorge Gastón Martínez, everyone calls me Gastón.
+* My name is Gastón Martínez!
 * I'm from Argentina, Buenos Aires.
 * I'm learning for Java Full-Stack.